In this stop-motion animated video titled “Submarine Sandwich” PES shows us in a witty, funny way how to make a Yellow Submarine Sandwich!

 Tears welled in the old man’s eyes.
 “How can I ever thank you?” he asked.

-“Don’t thank me,” the Penelope answered.
+“Don’t thank me,” Penelope said.
 “To God goes the glory.
 He led me to you.”

-Outside the cafeteria, the officer and the Penelope Eddy paused at the entrance before going their separate ways.
+Outside the cafeteria, the police officer and Penelope Eddy paused at the entrance before going their separate ways.
 “Thank you for all your help, officer,” she said.

 “On the contrary, Ms. Eddy,” he answered.
 “Thank you.
 I saw a miracle today madam, something that I will never forget.
 And … And thank you for the coffee.”